-Overview of Research Designfor the quantitative study tool with,Data for the q study was collected throughwith middle school NSLP participants as a way toobservedon the NSLP as a whole. , if any, have utilized a mixed methods approach gain theswith along with participant selection and consumption data within a cafeteria.
-Thaddressingeses in the current landscape of research
+Overview of Research Design

+Data for the quantitative study was collected using an innovative, real-time data collection tool within a Title I, middle school cafeteria.
+Data for the qualitative study was collected through interviews with middle school NSLP participants as a way to investigate the consumption patterns observed in the quantitative study as well as to gain perspective on the NSLP as a whole.
+Few studies, if any, have utilized a mixed methods approach to gain the students experience within the NSLP along with participant selection and consumption data within a cafeteria.
+This research takes a bold step in addressing these gaps in the current landscape of research (Kleef et al., 2019; Pavia et al., 2016).

-Talso Utilizinghelp explain theorizinge selection and consumption choices that they didUtilizinghypothesizelensesalong with potentialsome context analyzedduring their lunch hour .
-B, the researcher was able to gain a greater perspective of the resultssurrounding
+This research design is also grounded in Albert Bandura’s Social Cognitive Theory (SCT).
+The SCT theorizes that people’s choices are based on their previous experience or current environment (Bandura, 2001).
+Utilizing the SCT to help explain student selection and consumption patterns across cafeteria’s can be useful in theorizing why students may have made the selection and consumption choices that they did.
+Utilizing the SCT to hypothesize the selection and consumption patterns of students helps to provide the lenses to better understanding lunchroom implications, policy shifts, along with potential interventions.

+The qualitative interviews with students help to provide some context of the quantitative data that was collected and analyzed prior to the interviews.
+Using and establishing qualitative interviews with students who participate in the NSLP after collecting quantitative data from NSLP participants during their lunch hour offered valuable perspectives on NSLP outcomes.
+By specifically procuring questions surrounding the analysis of the quantitative data that was previously collected, the researcher was able to gain a greater perspective of the results.
+Together, this mixed-method approach to understanding the NSLP offers valuable perspective surrounding two gaps that currently exist in the research: (a) what are students enrolled in the NSLP consuming daily during school lunch, and (b) why do these selection and consumption patterns exist?

-Some previous research has specifically targeted student’s lunchtime eating habits (Cullen & Watson, 2009; Robson et al., 2000), but little to no research has used a real-time, cafeteria data collection tool to understand the nutritional components that students are consuming during lunch.
-This research, coupled with qualitative student interviews, sought allows for a fuller understanding of what students are selecting and consuming during lunch.
+Some previous research has specifically targeted student’s lunchtime eating habits (Cullen & Watson, 2009; Robson et al., 2000), but little to no research has used this real-time, cafeteria data collection tool to understand the nutritional components that students are consuming during lunch.
+This research, coupled with qualitative student interviews, allows for a fuller understanding of what students are selecting and consuming during lunch.
 Using a mixed-methods approach allows for a complete analysis of the NSLP using both quantitative measures and qualitative interviews.

-Data collection was done for 3 weeks in a Title I, middle school cafeteria gathering student lunch selection and consumption data.
+Student selection and consumption data was collected for 3 weeks in a Title I, middle school cafeteria.
 The research study and design gathered n = 141 student lunches and examined what students selected for lunch by precisely noting what food and drink items students selected and ultimately consumed.
-These data were collected and statistically analyzed to determine what nutritional content students were not just placing on their trays but also documenting what content from the student’s tray they were consuming.
-The data were then analyzed to determine lunchroom trends as it related to the nutritional content that was being offered, selected, and ultimately consumed.
+This data was collected and statistically analyzed to determine what nutritional content students were not just placing on their trays but also documenting what content from the student’s tray they were consuming.
+The data was then analyzed to determine lunchroom trends as it related to the nutritional content that was being offered, selected, and ultimately consumed.